 In the hiatus between basic and higher surgical training, Jeremy undertook a postgraduate degree at Imperial College and St Mary’s Hospital and was awarded a Doctorate of Medicine from the University of London for his MD Thesis in the subject of haemodynamics and blood flow patterns in vascular surgery.

-Jeremy's specialist interests include kidney and pancreatic transplantation surgery (both deceased donor and live related), vascular access surgery and mainstream vascular surgery.
+Jeremy's specialist interests include kidney and pancreas transplantation surgery (deceased donor and live related), vascular access surgery and mainstream vascular surgery.
 In addition he has wide experience in other general surgical conditions and in the management of complex wounds.

 Jeremy was appointed as a Consultant Vascular and Transplant Surgeon at Imperial College Healthcare NHS Trust in 2011.
 He is based primarily at Hammersmith Hospital where he provides a kidney and pancreas transplantation service and has set up a program of vascular access surgery for haemodialysis patients - the first of its kind in West London.

 Jeremy is originally from Manchester and moved to London in 1998.
-He is married, has two sons and daughter and lives in North London.
+He is married with two sons and a daughter and lives in North London.
 He is a keen sportsman, having run the London marathon for charity and plays weekly 5-a-side football.
 He is a Manchester United supporter.
 Jeremy also takes an interest in amateur ornithology and takes every opportunity to enjoy the outdoors.